a13ssandr0/tufw/README.md

 sudo apt install dialog
 ```
 or whatever you use on your distribution.

+>While [vermin](https://github.com/netromdk/vermin) reports minimum python version for Tufw is 3.0, it has been tested only with python 3.5.4 and 3.10.
+Older versions have not been tested yet.
 #
 ## Running
 As ufw, Tufw needs to be run as root.